 National Table Shuffleboard Day

-National Tradesmen Day - September 17, 2021 (Third Friday in September)
+National Thank A Police Officer Day - September 17, 2022 (Third Saturday in September)

 Times Up Day

 World Cleanup Day - September 17, 2022

 World Patient Safety Day

 2022 Weekly Holidays that include September 17, are: